10 Best Free Text Editors for macOS 10.14

-This is an open source text editor on macOS 10.14 that is free and offers a powerful user interface.
-Komodo Edit is an amazing tool for writing code and carrying out other operations.
-The software provides many useful tools, which help you edit, like the capacity of tracking changes, multiple section, autocomplete, and skin and icon sets.
+It is an open-source text editor on macOS 10.14 that is free and offers a powerful user interface.
+Komodo Edit is a fantastic tool for writing code and carrying out other operations.
+The software provides many useful tools, which help you edit, like the capacity of tracking changes, multiple sections, autocomplete, and skin and icon sets.

 - It is an extremely professional and comprehensive tool